Valery Kubasov: Cosmonaut

 Kubasov's first space mission, the five-day Soyuz 6 flight in October 1969, was unsuccessful due to technical issues as space vehicles never met up.
 During Soyuz 6 mission Kubasov and Georgy Shonin performed the first welding experiment in space.
 The Vulcan furnace required internal hatches between the orbital and descent modules to be sealed, with the welding performed automatically, overseen by Kubasov.
 Samples of stainless steel and titanium were welded together, then cut, after which the hatches were opened for Kubasov to perform a hand-held welding.
 However, in 1990 it became known that Vulcan's low-pressure compressed arc had inadvertently targeted a beam at the orbital module wall.
 Upon opening the hatch, the cosmonauts discovered the damage and, fearing a depressurization, returned to the descent module.

 Following his first mission, Kubasov began training to fly aboard the world's first space station, Salyut 1, along with Georgy Shonin and Pyotr Kolodin.

 In 1971 Kubasov was almost launched aboard the ill-fated Soyuz 11 mission, he was among the prime crew alongside Alexei Leonov.
 Medics from the Institute for Biomedical Problems in Moscow found a swelling on Kubasov's right lung.
 Fearing the onset of tuberculosis, the entire Soyuz 11 prime crew was grounded and replaced by the backup: Georgy Dobrovolsky, Vladislav Volkov and Viktor Patsayev.
 In his memoir Two Sides of the Moon Leonov would later write: "It turned out later, that [Kubasov] was allergic to a chemical insecticide used to spray trees".

 The July, 1975, Apollo–Soyuz Test Project became Kubasov's second space mission and he was a flight engineer on it.
 Kubasov spent several hours in the Apollo command and docking modules.
 During this project Kubasov told the U.S. President Gerald Ford in a TV linkup, that they got "good space food... some juice, some coffee and a lot of water".

 Kubasov's last spaceflight was aboard Soyuz 36 in 1980.
 During this flight, the Soyuz transported the crew that included Bertalan Farkas, the first Hungarian astronaut.
 Kubasov retired as a cosmonaut on 13 November 1993.

 Death

 Kubasov died in Moscow of natural causes on 19 February 2014, at the age of 79.
-He is survived by his wife Lyudmila Kurovskaya, daughter Ekaterina and son Dmitry.
+He was survived by his wife Lyudmila Kurovskaya, daughter Ekaterina and son Dmitry.